 None of them were believed to have been 'assumed' into heaven, nor been free of the so called stain of original sin which, by the way, is itself yet another myth.
-[Please see several article on Original Sin on THIS page]
+See Original Sin...
+Fact or Fable on THIS Page

 Similarly, why can we not accept that God, in His infinite wisdom, chose "the best person for the job".
 Certainly, we can be sure that Mary was a young Jewish woman of probably exemplary character.
 However, taking into consideration the character of many others who were called on to fill some very important, nay crucial, roles (Abraham, Joseph, Daniel, Moses, Esther etc.), we can draw one certain conclusion...
 Mary was certainly a woman of faith who would have the strength and courage to trust God all the way to Calvary.
 Her faith and fortitude were not only her outstanding, but necessary qualities, without which she would never have been chosen.